algorand/go-algorand/tools/teal/templates/docs/delegate-keyreg.teal.md

   6. The transaction's `Fee` is less than `TMPL_FEE`
   7. The transaction's `TxID` has been signed by `TMPL_AUTH`, and a valid signature can be found in `arg_0`

+Signatures for use in `arg_0` can be generated using the `algokey` and `dsign` tools.
+Check out `go-algorand/tools/teal/examples/keyreg.sh` for an example.

 ## Parameters:

   - `TMPL_AUTH`: public key of key that can authorize `KeyReg` transactions